Bride and groom kissing by church entrance

 • Availability: May–October

-• Food & Beverage: In-house or preferred vendor catering (~$30–$50/person)
+• Food & Beverage: In-house catering and bar required, with plated or buffet options

 Grand Hotel (Mackinac Island) – A timeless American icon, the Grand Hotel delivers elegant charm, five-star service, and historic ambiance.
 From the longest porch in the world to ballroom receptions and horse-drawn carriages, this venue offers a true fairytale.